surface74/nodejs2024Q3-service/README.md

 # Home Library Service

-This is CRUD-service, which allow you to organaze backend server to store your music collection.
+This is CRUD-service, which allow you to organaze backend server to keep your music collection.
 You can store `Artists`, `Tranks`, `Albums` as well as `Users`, who have access to the library.
+Use Node v22.11.0 to run app.

 ## Downloading